jurassic73/split89/readme.md

 ![image](https://i.imgur.com/u4bVIrw.jpg)

   I've built four of these keyboards now.
 One using SunLu Gray PETG and three using Eryone Matte PLA.
 PETG is less rigid vs PLA and holds it's shape better over time under pressure like a bolted assembly vs PLA however this Matte has performed well as well and I would easily recommend it along side PETG and it prints easier.

+  All pieces were printed using .2mm layer height.
+All .stl files should be printed as oriented.
+No supports with exception of the wrist rests which use a bit of support material but I found it was the best orientation for the cleanest contact surface possible.

   You should only need one roll of filament for the exposed color pieces.
 That is, if you're covering your wrist pads with vinyl, you should be able to print your wrist bases, bodies, body bases and electronic plate parts out of a single roll of filament and your wrist pads with whatever other color since you're covering them up with vinyl.

 **Body Piece/Base Print Notes**